tigerbeetle/tigerbeetle/docs/coding/financial-accounting.md

 - You withdrawing cash debits (decreases) their bank account balance liabilities and credits (decreases) their cash assets.

-Note that accounting conventions also always write the debits first, to represent the funds flowing _from_ the debited account _to_ the credited account.
+Note that accounting conventions also always write the debits first, to represent that something is received (debit) before it is given up (credit).
+This is also consistent with the visual representation of [T-Accounts](https://en.wikipedia.org/wiki/Debits_and_credits#T-accounts), with a "debit" column on the left and a "credit" column on the right.

 If this seems arbitrary and confusing, we understand!
 It's a convention, just like how most programmers need to learn zero-based array indexing and then at some point it becomes second nature.